KWJB

 KWJB (1510 AM) is a terrestrial American radio station, licensed to Canton, Texas, United States.
-KWJB can be heard online through their website and mobile apps.

 It broadcasts a full service format consisting of local talk, classic hits and adult contemporary music.
 The station is owned by Butler7Media, LLC.
-KWJB is also heard on East Texas Cable channel 3.
+KWJB can be streamed through the website and/or mobile app, and is also available on East Texas Cable channel 3.

 KWJB broadcasts East Texas high school sports.
 Broadcasting from the First Monday Trade Days grounds in Canton, Texas, which hosts 100,000+ people each month who visit the world-famous shopping event.